With DUI-related ejection from Army, deputy who killed Massey should have raised flags, experts say

 A statement from Campbell's office indicated that the county merit commission and state law enforcement board recommended Grayson's certification as an officer despite the DUIs, and he passed a drug test, criminal background check, psychological evaluation and 16-week academy course.

-Body-worn camera video of the killing released last week has unnerved this city, 200 miles (320 kilometers) southwest of Chicago, where a 1908 race riot prompted the creation of the NAACP a year later.
+Body-worn camera video of the killing released last week has unnerved the capital city, where a 1908 race riot prompted the creation of the NAACP a year later.

 “Black women are under attack,” said Teresa Haley, a consultant and founder of Visions 1908, a social and economic justice and education advocacy group.
 “As I watched the video, I thought, ‘This is not murder.
 This is an assassination.’”